Textualize/textual/docs/blog/posts/better-sleep-on-windows.md

 On macOS and Linux, calling `asynco.sleep` is fairly accurate.
 If you call `sleep(3.14)`, it will return within 1% of 3.14 seconds.
 This is not the case for Windows, which for historical reasons uses a timer with a granularity of 15 milliseconds.
 The upshot is that sleep times will be rounded up to the nearest multiple of 15 milliseconds.

-This limit appears holds true for all async primitives on Windows.
+This limit appears to hold true for all async primitives on Windows.
 If you wait for something with a timeout, it will return on a multiple of 15 milliseconds.
 Fortunately there is work in the CPython pipeline to make this more accurate.
 Thanks to [Steve Dower](https://twitter.com/zooba) for pointing this out.

 This lack of accuracy in the timer meant that timer events were created at a far slower rate than intended.
 Animation was slower because Textual was waiting too long between updates.